-Has the meaning given in Special Condition 1A (Restriction of revenue in respect of the Distribution Network Transportation the licensee.
+Retail prices index Has the meaning given in Special Condition 1A (Restriction of forecast growth rate revenue in respect of the Distribution Network Transportation the licensee.

 Activity: definitions).

 Retained NIC royalties Total royalties earned through all NIC projects to be retained by the potential return is higher than low risk assets (e.g. equities).